 Mark Lindquist, ASLA, PhD, is an Assistant Professor of Landscape Architecture.
-Mark’s research and teaching focus on the design and evaluation of high performance landscapes with an emphasis on multifunctional green infrastructure in urban areas.
-He is particularly interested in understanding how engaging with computation and data can transform the design process as well as inform decision making by stakeholders.
-Mark conducts empirical research with the aim of providing an evidence base to support the design and planning of environments that perform ecologically, socially and culturally for more sustainable outcomes.
+Mark’s research and teaching focus on the design and evaluation of high-performance landscapes with an emphasis on multifunctional green infrastructure in urban areas.
+He is particularly interested in understanding how engaging with computation, data, virtual and augmented reality can transform the design process and inform decision making by stakeholders.
+Mark uses video game technology and conducts empirical research with the aim of providing an evidence base to support the design and planning of environments that perform ecologically, socially and culturally for more sustainable outcomes.

 Read more publications here.